Julius Penson Williams: Biography

 He is president of the International Conductors Guild as of 2020 to 2021, after being appointed in 2019.

-He was the Music Director/Conductor of Trilogy: An Opera Company starting in 2009.
+He was the music director and conductor of Trilogy: An Opera Company starting in 2009.

-For ten seasons, he was the Artistic Director of the New York State Summer School of the Arts.
+For ten seasons, he was the artistic director of the New York State Summer School of the Arts.

 Personal life

 He lives in Connecticut with his wife Lenora Williams.
 They have three children.